“I try to create paintings that are a window for the imagination.” – Thomas Kinkade

 Smith and her team have done their job as well, showcasing Kinkade’s work in the best light.
 “Dimmer” switches positioned next to the paintings allow you to experience the beautiful transformation Kinkade’s pieces make throughout the day – a single painting appears new at dawn, dusk and noon.

 Since it was first established in 1993 the gallery has built countless relationships with collectors and tourists alike, offering a quiet cultural reprieve from the busy-ness of Pismo Beach.

-“Throughout the years we have helped many people decorate their home with what I believe is superb art.
-It is timeless and can be passed down through the generations, says Smith.
-“We are lucky to work in a most peaceful setting by the beach and have made many wonderful friends over the last 22 years.”
+“Through the years we have helped many decorate their home, with what I believe is timeless, superb art,” Smith said.
+“We work in a most peaceful setting at the beach and have made many wonderful friends through the years.”

-For more information contact Smith at Thomas Kinkade Showcase by the Sea, located at 500 Cypress S-5 in Pismo Beach or call (805) 773-9424.
-Check out the gallery’s website, www.kinkadecentralcoast.com, or Facebook page to keep informed of upcoming events.
+For more information contact Smith at Thomas Kinkade Showcase by the Sea, located at 500 Cypress S-5 in Pismo Beach, CA or call (805) 773-9424.
+Check out the gallery’s website to keep informed of upcoming events.

 – Katie Marchetti